Senen: Post-independence period

-Following the independence of Indonesia, people from around Indonesia began to flock to the new capital of the country in search for possibilities not available in their regional homelands.
-Pasar Senen area, originally a Chinese-dominated area, became populated by Bantenese, West Javanese, Padang (Minangkabau) and Batak traders and employees during the 1950s.
+Following the independence of Indonesia, people from around the country began to flock to the new capital in search of opportunities.
+The Pasar Senen area, originally a Chinese-dominated area, became populated by Bantenese, Sundanese, Minang, and Batak traders and employees during the 1950s.

-By the late 1950s, Pasar Senen had deteriorated into a slum and home to criminal gangs, illegal gambling, prostitutes, and pickpockets.
+By the late 1950s, Pasar Senen had deteriorated into a slum and became a hub for gangs, illegal gambling, prostitutes, and pickpockets.
 This reputation continues to this day despite the multiple revitalization of the area.
-During the period, part, especially next to Pasar Senen railway station became Jakarta's main red light district.
-Economically and socially marginalized people were drawn to Senen, such as the homeless, market sellers, prostitutes, criminals, gamblers, and lower-income artists and contract laborers.
-The red light district received the nickname "Planet Senen", a playful 1960s term alluding to the Space Race between the Soviet Union and the United States, to refer its relative isolation from the rest of Jakarta.
-This was quoted as "a black place (daerah hitam), a place without a master/rules, with dead bodies on the side of the road.
-Quasi-prostitution was common in downtown Senen, doger dancers (penari doger).
+The area near Pasar Senen railway station became Jakarta's main red light district.
+Economically and socially marginalized such as the homeless, market sellers, prostitutes, criminals, gamblers, and lower-income artists and contract laborers were drawn to Senen.
+The red light district received the nickname "Planet Senen", a playful term alluding to the space race between the Soviet Union and the United States in the 1960s, as well as its relative isolation from the rest of Jakarta.
+The area was referred to as "a black place" (daerah hitam), a place without governance, with dead bodies on the side of the road.
+Quasi-prostitution was common in downtown Senen, with doger dancers (penari doger).
 The dances are performed by women wearing a very tight and very thin kebaya dress and a batik cloth.
 They wore locally-made lipstick and powder as imported cosmetics were too dear.
-These dancers were mostly immigrants from eastern provinces such as Klender and Bekasi.
+These dancers were mostly immigrants from eastern areas such as Klender and Bekasi.
 Such dancers began to earn from the early evenings onwards.
 Men may touch and kiss them for a price.
 Such paid performance and companionship even took place in carriages when close to the Pasar Senen railway station.

 Planet Senen also became a popular meeting place for young artists, poets, and writers in the 1950s and '60s.
-Every such Seniman Senen (senen artist), would congregate in local venues to discuss philosophies and aesthetics of Jakarta.
+Every such Seniman Senen (senen artist) would congregate in local venues to discuss the philosophies and aesthetics of Jakarta.
 Among these were Sukarno M. Noor, Rendra Karno, Dahlia, Nurnaningsih, A.N.
 Alcaff, Benyamin Sueb, Bing Slamet, and Misbach Yusa Biran.
-The melting pot of artists in Planet Senen would gave birth to Jakarta's recording stars of the 1970s and 1980s.

 Dangdut, a genre of Indonesian urban music, developed in marginalized urban neighborhoods in the late 1960s and early 1970s such as Bangunrejo in Surabaya, Sunan Kuning in Semarang, and Planet Senen in Jakarta.
 Dangdut musicians who started their career in Planet Senen were Asmin Cayder, Rhoma Irama, Mukhsin Alatas, Husein Bawafie, and Mashabi.